...

 Gouldsboro Lake

-Located in northeastern Pennsylvania, United States, Gouldsboro Lake is part of Goldsboro state park, which lies across Wayne and Monroe counties and is famous for boating and fishing.
+Gouldsboro Lake in Pa is located in northeastern part of the state.
+Gouldsboro Lake is part of Goldsboro State Park, which lies across Wayne and Monroe counties and is famous for boating and fishing.
 Gouldsboro is an artificial lake that features warm water, as well as ice fishing.

-Game fish species like bass, pickerel, walleye, yellow perch, catfish, sunfish, and muskellunge attract anglers to the 250 acre Gouldsboro Lake, PA.
+Game fish species like bass, pickerel, walleye, yellow perch, catfish, sunfish, and muskellunge attract anglers to the 250-acre Gouldsboro Lake in Pa.
 The state park beach is open to the public in the summer months, and there’s a prohibition on gas-powered boats on this lake.

 History